Donald Trump's gag order remains in effect after hush money conviction, New York appeals court rules

 Donald Trump’s gag order remains in effect after hush money conviction, New York appeals court rules

+Trump is scheduled to be sentenced on Sept.
+18, but the case and the gag order could be terminated before that if Merchan grants a defense request to throw out his conviction in light of the Supreme Court’s presidential immunity ruling.
+He said he plans to rule on Sept.
+6.

+Trump lawyer Todd Blanche and a spokesperson for the Manhattan district attorney’s office declined to comment on Thursday’s ruling.

-The ruling came a day after Trump’s lawyers tried to file papers asking the appellate court to immediately lift the gag order.
-With its ruling imminent, the court rejected the filing, which called the restrictions an “unconstitutional, election-interfering” muzzle on Trump’s free speech while he seeks to return to the White House.
+The ruling came a day after Blanche tried to file papers asking the appeals court to immediately lift the gag order.
+With its decision imminent, the court rejected the filing, which had called the restrictions an “unconstitutional, election-interfering” muzzle on Trump’s free speech while he seeks to return to the White House.

 A Manhattan jury convicted Trump on May 30 of falsifying records to cover up a potential sex scandal, making him the first ex-president convicted of a crime.